smutel/terraform-provider-netbox/docs/resources/virtualization_vm.md

 * ``name`` - (Required) Name of the existing tag to associate with this resource.
 * ``slug`` - (Required) Slug of the existing tag to associate with this resource.
-* ``custom_fields`` - (Optional) Custom Field Keys and Values for this object
+* ``custom_fields`` - (Optional) Custom Field Keys and Values for this object ** For boolean, use the string value "true" or "false" ** For data, use the string format "YYYY-MM-DD"
+** For integer, use the value between double quote "10" ** For selection, use the level id
+** For text, use the string value
+** For URL, use the URL as string

 ## Attributes Reference